 The Late Afternoon (3:00 – 5:00)

-Okay, errands done, home projects complete, two hours left in the work day (if you want to call it that, since mine typically involves grocery stores and looking for bald eagles, I guess it’s more accurately called “Productive Time” than a workday).
-I have found that about 3:00pm I get a second spurt of energy for the day, and I am motivated to finish projects before 5:00 hits.
-Again, this is a great time to have a specific task assigned to complete, but for me it is less important than the 10:00am slot because I actually am motivated to finish up the day with a bang.
+Okay, errands done, home projects complete, two hours left in the workday (if you want to call it that, since mine typically involves grocery stores and looking for bald eagles, I guess it’s more accurately called “Productive Time” than a workday).
+I have found that at about 3:00 pm I get a second spurt of energy for the day, and I am motivated to finish projects before 5:00 hits.
+Again, this is a great time to have a specific task assigned to complete, but for me, it is less important than the 10:00 am slot because I am motivated to finish up the day with a bang.

 The late afternoon is my best time for knocking out another specific, 2-hour task on my computer before the day is done.

 There is dinner and friend/family time going on after 5:00, but from a work standpoint, the beauty is that I have already accomplished 6 high-impact hours of work, ran a few errands, or worked on something in the house, and about an hour of recreational exercise.
 My evening is now mine to do what I want with it without a feeling that I have to get something else done.